OnfireMrHuang/data-factory/data-agent/README.md

 # data-agent

-The main program lanuage is Java or Python
+To build up a agent for data analysis, The main program lanuage is Python, base on LLM.